Growing number of ODs show opioids' grip on southern Minnesota tightening

 “It’s here, it’s real and it’s affecting a lot of families and community members,” said Sgt.
 Paul LaRoche, commander of the Cannon River Drug and Violent Offender Task Force, which covers Rice and Le Sueur counties.
 “The presence has gone up — opioids in our area have been on the rise specifically with a lot more fentanyl-laced heroin.
 A lot of what our overdoses have been is that elevated presence of fentanyl.”

-“We are all in the same ballpark,” Drenth said about the epidemic.
-“It doesn’t matter if it’s greater Minnesota, out-state Minnesota, metro, the reservations — every other community is experiencing the same problem.”

-Even in the county of Le Sueur, with a total population that barely eclipses Owatonna’s, opioids present a real and devastating problem.
-Le Sueur County Sheriff Brett Mason said they know of five over the past year, two of which were fatal, but emphasizes this is only what they know of.
+While the numbers aren’t as rapid in the smaller Le Sueur County, with a total population that barely eclipses the city of Owatonna, opioids still present a real and devastating problem.
+Le Sueur County Sheriff Brett Mason said they know of five overdoses over the past year, two of which were fatal, but he emphasized that is only what law enforcement knows.

 According to the Centers for Disease Control and Prevention, fentanyl is a synthetic opioid pain reliever, approved for treating severe pain, typically advanced cancer.
 The CDC says it is 50 times more potent than heroin and 100 times more potent than morphine, and is typically prescribed in the form of lozenges or transdermal patches applied to the skin, which are then diverted for misuse and abuse across the country.